felixdorn/klass/README.md

 Klass could work quite easily with the JIT compiler.
 At compile time, `php artisan klass:extract` should be called but I have yet to figure out how to do that in a smart way.

+## Livewire

+Blade components used in a Livewire component are analyzed.
+However, we do not support Livewire components in itself.
+I have no plans to support it, but feel free to submit a PR.

 ## Testing